Monday, December 27, 2021

 The upper story of this pavilion featured a bandstand, and the lower level had a restaurant.
 Gilbert and Sullivan's "H.M.S.
 Pinafore" was performed at its official opening in 1897.

 The Vallamont Theater has a distinctive shape, and was quite ornate.
 In the map above, the pavilion is shown as a rectangle, and the amphitheater a square.
-It would be unusual for the sandborn maps to show a building in an incorrect shape,
+It would be unusual for the sanborn maps to show a building in an incorrect shape,

 The formal opening of the Vallamont Pavilion was June 1 1897.